 In Friends, Gunther the barista started as one of these, but was elevated to a side character due to jokes based on his crush on Rachel.

 Lieutenant Leslie in Star Trek: The Original Series.
-So much a prop that in one episode, he is killed off and later reappears in the background in the assumption that no-one would notice.
+So much a prop that in one episode, he is killed off and later reappears in the background under the assumption that no-one would notice.
 Despite (or perhaps because of) this, he has his own fan site.
 Leslie appears in more episodes than Sulu or Chekov, though you could count the number of episodes he has lines in on one hand.

 Lt.
 Galloway also fits.
 Galloway has also kinda sorta returned from the dead; the writers remembered his death in time to change the character's name to "Johnson" at the last minute, but when he appeared again in the final episode, he was credited as Galloway (though not named on camera).